devroom-org/spaic/README.md

 - spaic-dom

-    The DOM renderer of Spaic
+    The DOM renderer

 - spaic

-    The core runtime and type definition
+    The core runtime

-- spaic-abs

-    The abstract renderer spec of Spaic